 - Infectious diseases - 1.
 Think about the different populations involved (infected, immune, susceptible, dead, ...) - 2.
-How do they affect eachother? - ▶ Two species in competition for the same resources - 1.
+How do they affect each other? - Two species in competition for the same resources - 1.
 Can both species survive? - 2.
 Can one species become extinct and the other species survive? - 3.
 Can both species become extinct? - What about species that are mutually beneficial? - 1.
-Here, each species helps the other one survive - But the populations can only grow to the limit of the natural resources available - Populations should not be able to grow indefinitely as there are limits on natural resources - And lots and lots more ....
+Here, each species helps the other one survive - 2.
+Populations should not be able to grow indefinitely as there are limits on natural resources - And lots and lots more